Celebrities Love This At-Home LED Face Mask, So I Tried It Out

 Image: Renée Reardin

-I’ve picked up a couple of tips that also make me hopeful enough to continue LED-ing.
+By week four, I’ve picked up a couple of tips that also make me hopeful enough to continue LED-ing.
 First, Sofie Pavitt suggests applying a hydrating serum to the skin before wearing the mask, since LED is super drying.
 (I tried this, and it really helped.)
 And second, it might take more than four weeks to see results—Dr. Gross completed a clinical trial that found 97 percent of participants saw an improvement in fine lines, wrinkles, and skin tone after ten weeks of daily use.
-So, will six more weeks have me singing the praises of an at-home LED mask?
-Stay tuned.